 Course summary

-You will have a choice of optional modules to the value of 30 credits and will be required to do either a traditional Dissertation or Placement.
+On this pathway, you will study four compulsory core modules (120 credits), in addition to choosing to undertake either a traditional Dissertation or Placement (60 credits).
 The placement provides an excellent opportunity to help you improve a particular aspect of professional practice, teaching delivery or administration, providing opportunities for observations and collaborating with an on-site mentor.
-You will be placed in an educational setting, typically one day per week over three months.

 Recognition of Prior Learning

-- If you already hold a postgraduate qualification in Education, you may be considered for Recognition of Prior Learning, which could contribute to your overall degree credits.
+If you already hold a postgraduate qualification in Education, you may be considered for Recognition of Prior Learning, which could contribute to your overall degree credits.

-- Each application will need to be discussed on an individual basis and then reviewed by the University.
+Each application will need to be discussed on an individual basis and then reviewed by the University.

 The module details given below are indicative, they are intended to provide you with an idea of the range of subjects that are taught to our current students.
 The modules that will be available for you to study in future years are prone to change as we regularly review our teaching to ensure that it is up-to-date and informed by the latest research and teaching methods, as well as student voice.
 The information presented is therefore not intended to be construed and/or relied upon as a definitive list of the modules available in any given year.

-This module, the first part of your preparation for the Trinity College (London) Certificate in TESOL, provides the key foundations of English language teaching, which includes an introduction to the structure of the English language.
+TESOL A (30 credits) This module, the first part of your preparation for the Trinity College (London) Certificate in TESOL, provides the key foundations of English language teaching, which includes an introduction to the structure of the English language.
 You will learn about some of the principal methodologies and techniques for teaching, such as classroom management and lesson planning, as well as practical skills such as giving instructions and board work.
 You will be given the opportunity to experience learning an unknown language without recourse to translation, as well as begin to develop skills in teaching practice and classroom management by observing experienced teachers.

-This is the second module leading to the Trinity College (London) Certificate in TESOL and the main focus is on enhancing your knowledge of the uses of English while continuing to develop your classroom skills.
+TESOL B (30 credits) This is the second module leading to the Trinity College (London) Certificate in TESOL and the main focus is on enhancing your knowledge of the uses of English while continuing to develop your classroom skills.
 You are encouraged to use your creativity to develop and evaluate various types of learning materials including audio-visual sources, and to examine different types of syllabus design.
 At the same time, you will continue to develop your practical experience through teaching language learners in the community and groups of visiting international students.
 Throughout the module we discuss career development and how you can find employment both in the UK and overseas.

 You will choose one of the following core modules.

-This module offers an educational work-based professional experience through a three-month placement in either primary or secondary school.
+Placement (60 credits) This module offers an educational work-based professional experience through a three-month placement in either a primary or secondary school.
 During the placement, you will observe practitioners in the education workplace.
-You will work with your assigned school-based mentor to identify educational topics that your placement school would like you to research.
-You will then plan the scope and nature of research evidence that will need to be collected to research these topics.
+You will work with an assigned school-based mentor to identify educational topics that your placement school would like you to research.
+You will subsequently develop and conduct a small research project on a topic chosen by your placement school.

 OR